Essential items for your new kitten

 Cats should ideally have access to a scratching place where they can look after their claws, so it's a good idea to purchase a scratch pole.
 You should also invest in a cat tree as kittens love climbing to give them a higher and more dominant position and will enjoy twisting around the branches.
 A cat tree also satisfies your kitten’s need for exercise.

-You should purchase a collar and a lead for your new kitten.
-A collar with an ID tag is the best and quickest way of identifying your kitten, and the lead is essential for any walks or short trips without a cat carrying case.
+You should purchase a collar for your new kitten.
+A collar with an ID tag is the best and quickest way of identifying your kitten.

 Toys help to amuse your cat and encourage exercise.
 There are a number of different toys to choose from which are generally designed to trigger three types of feline behaviour: